michielp1807/more-fonts/README.md

 ### Convert TTF/OTF to image texture
-Instead of creating your own image textures, you can also convert TTF or OTF fonts to image textures automatically, just give it the path to the TTF or OTF font and the font size to use:
+Instead of creating your own image textures, you can also convert TTF or OTF fonts to image textures automatically.
+Just give it the path to the TTF or OTF font and the font size to use:
 ```
-./0_font2texture.py GGBotNet-Public-Pixel/PublicPixel.ttf 8
+./convert/font2texture.py GGBotNet-Public-Pixel/PublicPixel.ttf 8
 ```
 If you convert someone else's font, please make sure to include the author's name, the font name, the source where you got the font from, and license & copyright information in the metadata of the font!
 Fonts licensed as Creative Commons or SIL Open Font License generally allow you to use and redistribute the fonts as you wish, but this often does require the appropriate attribution.
 Always check the license to be sure!